topaz1008/voronoi-breakable/README.md

 voronoi-breakable WIP
 ========================

-A demo utilizing [matter.js](https://github.com/liabru/matter-js) and voronoi diagrams to create a breakable rigid bodies simulation.
+Breakable rigid bodies simulation using Voronoi diagrams.

-Using Voronoi library by gorhill https://github.com/gorhill/Javascript-Voronoi
+Using [matter.js](https://github.com/liabru/matter-js) physics engine and [Javascript-Voronoi](https://github.com/gorhill/Javascript-Voronoi) library by gorhill for calculating the voronoi diagram.

 The voronoi diagram is calculated on-the-fly in real-time, and the number of sites is randomized using a random point spray.